pypa/packaging.python.org/source/glossary.rst

     Project

-        A library, framework, script, plugin, application, or collection of data or other resources, or some combination thereof.
+        A library, framework, script, plugin, application, or collection of data or other resources, or some combination thereof that is intended to be packaged into a :term:`Distribution`.

+        Since most projects create :term:`Distributions <Distribution>` using :term:`Distutils` or :ref:`setuptools`, another practical way to define projects currently is something that contains a :term:`setup.py` at the root of the project src directory, where "setup.py" is the project specification filename used by :term:`Distutils` and :ref:`setuptools`.

         Python projects must have unique names, which are registered on :term:`PyPI <Python Package Index (PyPI)>`.
 Each project will then